parsehex/parsehex.github.io/docs/plans.md

 This would be a feature where you can create a page for listed projects which will be linked to from the main page.

 You would simply add a `<project-name>.md` file to the `content/projects` directory.
 Projects with one of these files would have a link to that page on the main page.

+**Update**: Early Implementation

+If you add a Markdown file named after your repository (e.g., `my-repo.md`) to the `content/projects` directory, a "Learn more" link will automatically appear for that project on the main page, directing users to this dedicated project page.

 ## New Config File